 Why do PDF files get corrupted?

 PDF corruption happens more often than most people expect.
-The most common causes are interrupted downloads (browser crash or network drop mid-transfer), storage device failure (bad sectors on a hard drive or failing USB drive), email attachment encoding errors, incomplete saves when an application crashed, and file system errors after an improper shutdown.
-The result is the same: a PDF that Adobe Reader, Chrome, or any viewer refuses to open.
+Common causes: interrupted downloads (browser crash or network drop mid-transfer), storage device failure, email attachment encoding errors, incomplete saves when an application crashed, and file system errors after an improper shutdown.
+The result: a PDF that Adobe Reader, Chrome, or any viewer refuses to open.

 - Drag and drop the damaged PDF onto the upload area